Before You Apply for Your Program

-Submit a Free Application for Federal Student Financial Aid (FAFSA) as early as possible, but not before January 1 for the following academic year.
-Application deadlines are posted on the FAFSA website.
+Submit an application for Federal Student Financial Aid (FAFSA) as early as possible.
+Visit One Stop for application and timeline information.
 There is no fee to apply.
 Complete the FAFSA as if you were planning to study on campus at the University of Minnesota.
 Allow at least one week for the data to be received by the Office of Student Finance.

-If you plan to use financial aid, schedule a study abroad financial aid preview meeting before you have paid any non-refundable deposits or fees to your program.
-You may even schedule the meeting before you have applied for a program.
-This meeting allows you to plot your options before you commit financially.
-At the meeting, the adviser can also answer any questions about accessing financial aid for study abroad.
+If you plan to use financial aid, schedule a study abroad financial aid preview meeting before you pay any non-refundable deposits or fees.
+You should schedule this meeting before confirming your place on a program and ideally before you have applied for a program.
+This meeting allows you to explore your options before you commit financially.
+At the meeting, the adviser can answer questions about accessing financial aid for study abroad.

-*Students Participating on the Carlson School's Global Enrichment or Global Immersion Programs: Request your SACE directly from the Carlson Global Institute.
+*For students participating on the Carlson School's Global Enrichment or Global Immersion Programs, request your SACE directly from the Carlson Global Institute.

 *This process is only for University of Minnesota Twin Cities students.
 Students from other institutions need to contact their home institution's study abroad and financial aid office for information on the process for accessing financial aid while abroad.

-By submitting the SACE to OSF, you are making an official request for OSF to adjust your award amount.
+By submitting the SACE to a financial aid counselor at OneStop, you are making an official request for OSF to adjust your award amount.
 No aid eligibility adjustments are made without providing a completed SACE issued by the Learning Abroad Center.
 An appointment is not necessary to submit the SACE if you have already completed your financial aid preview meeting.
-Students who choose not to complete a preview meeting must call 612.624.1111 to schedule an appointment to submit the SACE to one of the designated study abroad financial aid counselors.
+Students who choose not to complete a preview meeting are strongly encouraged to schedule an appointment to submit the SACE to one of the designated study abroad financial aid counselors.

-You must clear any holds on your University of Minnesota student record prior to your departure by working directly with the University of Minnesota college or office issuing the hold.
+You must clear any holds on your University of Minnesota student record prior to your departure.
+Work with the University of Minnesota college or office issuing the hold.
 Holds prevent your credit from being processed and your financial aid (if applicable) from being released.
 Learning Abroad Center advisers are not able to clear or override holds for you.

 Grant your contact person Power of Attorney and submit a copy of the notarized paperwork to the Office of Student Finance.

-When you are notified via email that your Financial Aid Award Notification (FAAN) is available on the web, follow the online instructions to accept or decline the different forms of aid you have been offered.
+When you are notified via email that your Financial Aid Award Notification (FAAN) is available, follow the instructions to accept or decline the different forms of aid you have been offered.

 Complete and submit to the OSF promissory notes for any loans.
-Be aware that your Attorney-in-Fact (person who is granted Power of Attorney) cannot sign for all types of loans.
+Be aware that your Attorney-in-Fact (the person who is granted Power of Attorney) cannot sign for all types of loans.